CourseReps/ECEN452-SP18/FINAL_PROJECT/Undergrad/README.md

 ## Design

 The phase shifted antenna array was designed by connecting matched 50 ohm patch antennas to hybrid coupler circuits.
-The hybrid coupler ports 2 and 3 were connected to identical varactor based phase shifting circuits in order to allow the phase of the signal to be shifted and controlled.
+The hybrid coupler ports 2 and 3 were connected to identical varactor-based phase shifting circuits in order to allow the phase of the signal to be shifted and controlled.
 The class was broken into 2 teams of undergraduate and graduate students, respectively.
 Each team submitted 2 designs for a total of 4 antennas in the array.

 The first undergraduate phase shifter design consisted of two transmission lines of characteristic impedances 30 ohms and 20 ohms.
 Identical inductive lines with series varactor diodes were run from the junction between the lines and from the end of the second line.
 By controlling the DC biasing of the varactor diodes through application of 1-5VDC, the  capacitance could be controlled to adjust the phase.